ec-europa/platform-dev/profiles/common/modules/custom/tmgmt_poetry/README.md

 # Testing
+:black_joker:

+## Testing locally (for developers)

-:black_joker: Testing the DGT-Connector is possible locally, without the need to access the webservice by using the tmgmt_poetry_mock module.
+If you hired a contractor and he needs to test the DGT-Connector UI and workflow locally, this can be done without the need to access the webservice by using the tmgmt_poetry_mock module.

- See [the mock readme] (tmgmt_poetry_mock/README.md) for more information.
+ Contractors : see [the mock readme] (tmgmt_poetry_mock/README.md) for more information on testing with the mock.

+## Testing inhouse (for webmasters)
 When the DGT-Connector will be properly enabled, setup and configured in your playground environment, CEM will ask you to perform few tests monitored by DGT.
+Go to next section ([Usage](#usage)) to complete your test.

 [Go to top](#table-of-content)